h1alexbel/weeks/README.md

 # Quick Start

-Run this script to start 3 containers: Application and [PostgreSQL](https://www.postgresql.org).
+Run this script to start these containers: Application and [PostgreSQL](https://www.postgresql.org).

 ```shell
 $ sh up.sh